nosportugal/faast-foundations/06_testing/coverage.md

 pytest tests/ --cov
 ```

 > **Note**: Remember that a high coverage doesn't guarantee bug-free code, as it only shows which parts of the code are executed during testing, not if the tests are effective or meaningful.
-Don't writ unnecessary tests just to increase coverage.
+Don't write unnecessary tests just to increase coverage.

 ## HTML Reports